VinceKumar/galvanize_case_study_3/README.md

 The popularity and factorization recommenders made a good job predicting the user ratings but the ranking factorization recommender outperformed it by identifying the top ten jokes which is what we are interested in.

+## Results

+Our model achieved a 52.74% recall rate with the validation set.
+Unfortunately, with the issues stated above we aren’t sure how accurate this metric is so we aren’t sure what to make of it.
+What we do know is that the RMSE (6.96) was totally useless to us given the goals / methodology of our model so we didn’t use it as a metric.

+## Next Steps

+Given more time, there are several directions we could taken to improve our model.
+First, we could actually spend time researching how graphlab calculates its recall metric and if it appropriate to use in this instance.
+We could also spend more time researching other useful metrics to rate recommenders.
+If we find no metrics that explain success better than RMSE, we could have spent more time creating appropriate validation sets to perform cross-validation without running into the ‘cold-start’ problem inherent in testing recommender systems.
+Additionally, we could have spent more time performing sentiment analysis on the jokes themselves.
+We could have run tf-idf or other NLP methods to create topic groupings and other feature columns that could have given our model better ranking performance.
+We also didn’t utilize any domain knowledge to improve our model predictions or incorporate item-item relationships (are jokes sarcastic? etc.)